datahaven-net/zenaida/README.md

         exit

-To be abe to run same code on production machine as well as locally on your laptop you can use isolated development settings, configure this by setting `src/main/params.py` file:
+To be able to run same code on production machine as well as locally on your laptop you can use isolated development settings, configure this by setting `src/main/params.py` file:

         cp src/main/params_example.py src/main/params.py
         nano src/main/params.py